-Our Guide for Applicants takes you through each section of the application as you fill it in (for a large print copy please see our page for Applicants with Disabilities):
+Our Guide for Applicants takes you through each section of the application as you fill it in:

 Applications are closed at this time of year so it is not possible to register.
 Applications usually open during September so please check again then.